IRANZI/Work-Wise/README.md

 # Internpedia_Task-No.1-
-This is the task one the landing page.
+This is the task one the landing page.# Internpedia_Task-No.1-